Javachup/canvas-to-notion/README.md

 # Finally Using the Program

-First step is to enter the path to the file.
+After running `main.exe`, the first step is to enter the path to the file.
 Easiest way to do this is to click "Browse" and find the file in there.
 Once `info.json` has been selected, you can press the "Run Program" button and watch as all your assignments get pulled from canvas and plopped into notion.

 The program simultaneously reads from notion and canvas.
 Once both have been read, everything will get written to canvas.